-- Know when your Python, Perl, or Tcl environment is vulnerable
+- Know when your Python, Perl, or Tcl environment and dependencies are vulnerable

-- Understand the severity level of each vulnerability
+- Understand the severity level of each dependency’s vulnerability

 - Easily fix vulnerable runtimes, and automatically rebuild a secure version of your environment